 Margaret comes from the Greek word margarites, meaning “pearl”.
 Another name that originates from this word is Mererid.

-The name Megan is very popular in the US as well as in Wales.Nia
+The name Megan is popular in the US as well as in Wales.Nia

-A very popular name in Wales, Nia does in fact originate from the Irish Niamh, meaning bright or radiant.
+A very popular name in Wales, Nia originates from the Irish Niamh, meaning bright or radiant.
 This is another name that appears in multiple languages: in Swahili, Nia means resolve or purpose.

-The name was perhaps made popular by the poem Tir Na n-Og by T. Gwynn Jones, in which the hero falls in love with Nia Ben Aur.Seren
+The name was perhaps made popular by the poem Tir Na n-Og by the Welsh poet T. Gwynn Jones, in which the hero falls in love with Nia Ben Aur.Seren

 Seren is, quite simply, the Welsh word for star.
 The name may have been made more popular by the tennis player Serena Williams, although the origin of the name is different.

-You might notice that, compared to the most popular recent names, there are several names that are long and complex – perhaps demonstrating the beauty of the Welsh language more accurately.Alaw
+You might notice that, compared to the most popular recent names, several names are long and complex – perhaps demonstrating the beauty of the Welsh language more accurately.Alaw